eminmtas/aligned_layer_tendermint/README.md

 - `checkTx`: The default `BaseApp` implementation does the following.
     - Checks that a handler exists for every message based on it's type.
+    - The `ValidateBasic` methods is executed for every message, allowing stateless validation.
     - The `AnteHandler`'s are executed, by default verifying transaction authentication and gas fees.
 - `deliverTx`: In addition to the procedure previously mentioned.
     - The corresponding handler is called for every message.